The Hardship Fund is an emergency fund to help students facing financial difficulties. Find out what the fund can support and how to apply.

 How to apply

 To apply for a grant or loan from the Hardship Fund, make an appointment with a student finance adviser.
-Set aside about 30 to 45 minutes.
+This can be done through Zoom and you should set aside about 30 to 45 minutes.
 The adviser will discuss your circumstances and help you complete the application form.
 This includes a budget that shows your current income and essential expenses.
+When you apply to the Hardship Fund, your current income, essential expenses, and savings will be assessed so an informed decision can be made.

 - Your application form.